sudaraka94/vertx-jfr-metrics-poc/README.md

 </details>

 #### HTTP Server Related Events
-All the event bus related events are categorised under the category `VertxHttpServer`, the below command should output all the relevant events in your terminal.
+All the HTTP Server related events are categorised under the category `VertxHttpServer`, the below command should output all the relevant events in your terminal.

 ```shell